 N2 No. 1666 does the honours at Stonebridge Depot in the early hours of 3rd January 1962 to close the near-25-year reign of the 660.
 As my friend lived very near to here and I could stay with him afterwards this was the last one home choice we made though there were I suppose similar ceremonies at Finchley and Colindale Depots for their particular 'lasts'.
 We did consider earlier in the evening trying to get along to Colindale using a 112 bus and a 645/666 but given the (even then) notorious normal weather unreliability of the North Circular Road service were afraid we might not get back very easily.
 This was well after 1.00am though.
 A little afterwards I removed a front destination blind from N2 1657 in the depot and scribbled on its end at the time 1.57am 3rd January 1962.
 It's in the attic somewhere and you can still read this.
 No other photos of this occasion appear to have been published in the plethora of books on the subject down the years so maybe this, and two others I have as she entered the depot for the last time, are unique.
-It's a sobering thought for me that I was just seventeen when I snapped this - now its edging towards January 2013, fifty-one years since - old age creepeth on!
+It's a sobering thought for me that I was just seventeen when I snapped this - now its spring 2014, fifty-two years since - old age creepeth on!

 Actually I did witness and record some further movements.
 Odd vehicles were being dispatched, presumably to Colindale during the evening.
 These very poor images showing 1558 and 1621 were underexposed and I have never thought them worth considering, so the negatives have not been looked after, however modern scans and editing techniqes have given viewable results.
 In between on the strip of negatives is a poor one of 1529 going to Paddington.
 I also captured it arriving back very late (not very far ahead of 1666) so it ran one of the last 662's.

 .................and, a rather large image taken at Fulwell early in 1962, interestingly showing some members of the stage 13 rolling stock standing forlornly in the fading winter sunshine.
 I have never been quite sure why they were taken here instead of straight to Colindale for scrap, unless of course Cohens had not cleared the backlog from November (stage 12) and there was no room there at the time.
-The point was that (to my recollection) they started to take down the wires to and from Hammersmith very soon so were they all towed?
+The point was that (to my recollection) they started to take down the wires to and from Hammersmith very soon so were they all towed back for scrap?
 It is known that at least one of them (an N2, not sure which) did actually have a short reprieve and was put into service by FW.
 I also heard it said that some may have been offered for sale(!).
 Anyway, they all went the same way in the end.
 TROLLEYBUS SERVICES WITHDRAWN ON 8TH MAY 1962 THESE WERE LONDON'S LAST

 .................and, a rather large image taken at Fulwell early in 1962, interestingly showing some members of the stage 13 rolling stock standing forlornly in the fading winter sunshine.
 I have never been quite sure why they were taken here instead of straight to Colindale for scrap, unless of course Cohens had not cleared the backlog from November (stage 12) and there was no room there at the time.
-The point was that (to my recollection) they started to take down the wires to and from Hammersmith very soon so were they all towed?
+The point was that (to my recollection) they started to take down the wires to and from Hammersmith very soon so were they all towed back for scrap?
 It is known that at least one of them (an N2, not sure which) did actually have a short reprieve and was put into service by FW.
 I also heard it said that some may have been offered for sale(!).
 Anyway, they all went the same way in the end.